 There are advantages and disadvantages to both options.
 Read on!

 Oregon Sunstones Public Collection Area

-On this parcel of BLM land, you’ll find small sunstones all over the ground.
-When I visited a few years ago, it didn’t take long to gather a few handfuls of the tiny chips.
-While these aren’t gem-quality, I ended up filling a small mason jar with them (which looks pretty as a windowsill souvenir of Lake County).
+On this parcel of BLM land located near Plush, you'll find that small sunstones are abundant all over the ground.
+When I visited a few years ago, it didn't take long to gather a few handfuls of the tiny Oregon Sunstone.
+While these aren't gem-quality, I ended up filling a small mason jar with them (which looks pretty as a windowsill souvenir of Lake County).

 The fee at the Double Eagle Mine is $60 per person (kids 12 and under are free!) for one pile of unsorted and unsifted raw material to shovel and screen yourself.

 The mine is a privately owned environmentally conscious mining operation founded in 2004 by owners John and Debbie Aldrich.

 John is of Native American heritage, so the couple believes strongly in sustainable practices and preservation of the mine for years to come.

 Spectrum Sunstone Mine